-Kevin is a long-term supporter of BRUK and through is donation it was possible for the charity to build the National Bowel Research Centre.
+Kevin is a long-term supporter of BRUK and through his donation it was possible for the charity to build the National Bowel Research Centre.

 Manny has supported BRUK and its legacy charities for several years.
-He contributed to the build of the National Bowel Centre and has helped the charity build his networks.
+His generous donation contributed to the building of the National Bowel Centre and he has helped the charity build its networks.

-Gerald has help grow BRUK through introduction to key networks and has been a long term supporter of the charity.
+Gerald has help grow BRUK through introductions to key networks and has been a long-term supporter of the charity.

 Sir Barry Jackson

-Barry is a surgeon, who, between 1991 and 2001, was Serjeant Surgeon to The late Queen Elizabeth II, and president of the Royal College of Surgeons from 1998 to 2001.
+Sir Barry is a surgeon, who, between 1991 and 2001, was Serjeant Surgeon to the late Queen Elizabeth II, and also president of the Royal College of Surgeons from 1998 to 2001.